Please enter a destination

 Transfer from Arashiyama to Kyoto with a private vehicle and driiver.

-This morning make the 150 minute journey by train from Kyoto to Uno via Okayama and then take a ferry to Naoshima which should take approximately 20 minutes.
+This morning make the 2 hour and 30 minute journey by train and ferry to Naoshima.

-Spend the day in the company of your private guide exploring the island of Naoshima.
-Honmura, a small port town on Naoshima's eastern coast, is home to the Art House Project, a collection of abandoned houses, workshops, a temple and a shrine that have been converted into art installations and venues for contemporary art by artists and architects from Japan and abroad.
-The art houses are scattered throughout town, and most of them are unassuming from the street, blending into the surrounding traditional Japanese neighborhood.
+Spend the day exploring the island.
+Honmura, a small port town on Naoshima's eastern coast, is home to the Art House Project, a collection of abandoned houses, workshops, a temple, and a shrine that have been converted into art installations and venues for contemporary art by artists and architects from Japan and abroad.
+The art houses are scattered throughout town, and most of them are unassuming from the street, blending into the surrounding traditional Japanese neighbourhood.
 The interior of each, however, has been given over to artists to convert into whatever suits their artistic vision.

 Bob Feldman ,